Consumer medicine information

 SHINGRIX cannot be used to treat shingles or the pain associated with shingles.
 It is for the protection against shingles only.

-You should not be given SHINGRIX if:
+When you must not be given SHINGRIX

-• the expiry date printed on the pack has passed or if the packaging is torn or shows signs of tampering.
+Do not use this vaccine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
+If it has expired or is damaged, return it to your pharmacist for disposal.

 • if you have an infection with a high temperature.
 In these cases, the vaccination may be postponed until recovery.
 A minor infection such as a cold should not be a problem, but talk to your doctor first.